 It’s much better built than the BISSELL or the Sanitaire, and provides much more control with variable suction.
 It performs very well on any hard flooring, and can handle smaller, flatter area rugs.

-With its combination filter/dustbags, it’s the best choice for allergy sufferers.
+With its combination filter/dustbags, it’s the top choice for allergy sufferers.
 However, it’s twice the price of the other two vacuums.
 It’s also not a good choice for people with carpet.

-How to Shop for the Best Cheap Canister Vacuum
+How to Shop for the Cheapest Canister Vacuum

 Think about your budget: